arkrwn/mircheck/README.md

 ## Acknowledgements

-- The `requests` library for handling HTTP requests.
-- The Ubuntu and Debian communities for providing mirror lists.
+- The Ubuntu for providing mirror lists.